gaiafabbri/S-C/README.md

 # Data Generation
-Il dataset viene generato utilizzando ROOT (vedi Folders organisation) e chiedendo all'utente se usare un file generato di default 16x16 con 100'000 eventi per segnale e per rumore, oppure se generarlo lui, e in quel caso l'utente avrà il libero arbitrio di generare il dataset delle dimensioni che vorrà e con immagini del formato che desidera, anche non quadrata. __COMMENTARE__
+The dataset generation process utilizes the Generation.C module within the ROOT folder through the function "Generation".
+It prompts the user to choose between using a default file generated with dimensions 16x16 and 100,000 events for signal and background, or generating a custom dataset.
+In the latter case, the user has the freedom to define the dataset dimensions and image format, even non-square ones, with certain constraints.

+The "Generation" function requires three parameters: the number of images to generate ("n"), the height ("nh"), and the width ("nw") of the images.
+It defines a two-dimensional Gaussian distribution for both the signal and background using the ROOT TF2 class.
+The parameter "nRndmEvts" determines the number of events used to fill each image, representing the number of random events sampled from the signal and background distributions to create a single image example.
+A higher value of "nRndmEvts" can lead to more defined and realistic images but requires more computational resources to generate the data.
+Therefore, it is set to 10,000 (non-modifiable).
+The parameter "delta_sigma" represents the percentage difference in standard deviation (sigma) between the signal and background distributions.
+A higher value increases the difference between the widths of the background and signal distributions, making them easier to distinguish.
+It is also set to 5% and is non-modifiable.
+Random noise is added to the signal, linked to the variable "pixelNoise", representing the level of noise added to each pixel of the generated image.
+It measures the dispersion or random variation of pixel values.

+The variables "sX1", "sY1", "sX2", "sY2" represent the sigma values along the x and y axes for the first and second Gaussian distributions, respectively, where "sX2" is increased by 5% compared to "sX1", and "sY2" is decreased by 5% compared to "sY1".
+Two TH2D histograms are created using ROOT to store the data, along with two TF2 functions representing the Gaussian distributions.
+Two TTree trees are then created: one for signal data (sig_tree) and one for background data (bkg_tree).
+Branches of the trees ("vars") are defined to contain the image data, using a pointer to a float vector to store the data.

+he parameters for the two functions, "f1.SetParameters(1, 5, sX1, 5, sY1)" and "f2.SetParameters(1, 5, sX2, 5, sY2)", are defined with the following parameters, in order:
+- Maximum height of the Gaussian
+- Mean position along the x-axis
+- Standard deviation along the x-axis
+- Mean position along the y-axis
+- Standard deviation along the y-axis

+Inside the firstloop, the instructions "h1.FillRandom("f1", nRndmEvts)" and "h2.FillRandom("f2", nRndmEvts)" fill the histograms h1 and h2 with randomly generated data using the functions f1 and f2, respectively.
+The FillRandom() function takes the name of a function (in this case, f1 and f2) as an argument and generates random values for the histogram variables distributed according to the specified function's distribution.

+A second loop iterates through all cells (or bins) of the image, where "nh" represents the number of rows and "nw" represents the number of columns of the image.
+This loop traverses through each row and column of the image, allowing access and manipulation of each individual bin of the two-dimensional histogram.
+An index "m" is calculated for each bin, representing the position of the bin in the two-dimensional array x1 and x2.
+This is done by multiplying the row index by the number of columns and adding the column index.
+This index "m" is used to access the vectors x1 and x2, which contain the image data.
+For each bin of the image, random Gaussian noise is added using the function "gRandom->Gaus(0, pixelNoise)", which generates a random number distributed according to a Gaussian distribution with mean 0 and standard deviation "pixelNoise".
+This noise is added to the value of the bin obtained from the respective histograms h1 and h2, resulting in image data with added noise.

 ## Some comments about dimension of images
-The code has been tested on the default dataset but adapted to cover a general scenario.
+The code has been tested on the default dataset but adapted to cover a large scenario.
 Regarding the analysis conducted in Python, two preprocessing strategies are explored before training: with PCA or without PCA.
 The idea is that models could be either 1D or 2D, specifically in reference to Convolutional Neural Networks (CNN) using Keras-TensorFlow and Torch, as well as Deep Neural Networks (DNN).
 This depends on the dimensions of the dataset because, obviously, if we have 2x2 images, PCA will not be applied.

-A threshold is established around the image dimensions, such as 12x12 or any combination AxB where both A and B are less than 12 or thei product is lower than 144.
-If the images width and height product exceeds 144, PCA will be applied to enable training with 1D models, otherwise a 2D model is considered.
+A threshold is set for the image dimensions, such as 12x12 or any combination AxB where both A and B are less than 12 or their product is less than 144.
+If the product of the image's width and height exceeds 144, Principal Component Analysis (PCA) will be applied to enable training with 1D models.
+Otherwise, a 2D model is considered.
+Additionally, some limitations are imposed on the dimensions, as follows:

+- The product AxB cannot be less than 64.
+- A and/or B cannot individually exceed 24.
+- The product of AxB cannot exceed 576.
+- A and B must be integers.
+- A and/or B cannot be less than 8.

 ## Some comments about dimension of dataset